cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   input                  Mlog text file to be decompiled into Mindcode  source  file.
 When -w extract is used, the input
                          file must not be specified.
   --output-mlog [OUTPUT_MLOG]
-                         output file to receive decompiled Mindcode (doesn't produce an output when not specified).
-  --output-decompiled [OUTPUT_DECOMPILED]
+                         output file to receive the mlog file extracted from the processor selected in the game --output-decompiled [OUTPUT_DECOMPILED]
                          output file to receive decompiled Mindcode (doesn't produce an output when not specified).
   --output-directory OUTPUT-DIRECTORY
                          specifies the directory where the output files will be placed -w, --watcher [{update,update-all,upgrade-all,force-update-all,extract}]
                          use Mlog Watcher to obtain or send the mlog code from/to the game (default: update). extract     load code from the selected processor in the game update      send code loaded from a file to the selected processor --watcher-version {v0,v1}
                          specifies the version of the Mlog Watcher mod --watcher-port {0..65535}